 During the first quarter of 2021, we consolidated corporate offices in Houston, Texas and identified \$4.4 million of additional annualized fixed cost savings associated with headcount, facilities, changes to management processes and reduction in the size of the board from nine directors to seven directors.
-A portion of the cost reductions were accomplished in the first quarter.
-We expect these cost savings to be fully implemented by the end of the second quarter and realize the full benefit beginning in the third quarter.
+These cost savings were fully implemented by the end of the second quarter and we expect to realize the full benefit beginning in the third quarter.